-Foundation for Food and Agriculture Research Working to Jumpstart Scientific Careers in Food and Agriculture with Up to $6M in Research Awards
+Foundation for Food & Agriculture Research Working to Jumpstart Scientific Careers in Food and Agriculture with Up to $6M in Research Awards

 Foundation Seeks Inaugural Partners for “New Innovator in Food and Agriculture Research” Award

 WASHINGTON, October 28, 2015 – The Foundation for Food and Agriculture (FFAR) intends to present up to 10 early-career scientists with a new award for innovative research in one or more of FFAR’s seven focus areas.
 The up to $200,000 per year award is designed to give recipients three years of financial support to pursue highly innovative research of importance to FFAR and to the recipient in establishing a vibrant research career.

 Slated to launch in early 2016, the award will require that applicants be in the first three years of their tenure-track faculty careers, be conducting innovative research that aligns with FFAR goals and demonstrate a commitment to mentoring.
 Investing in faculty members within the first three years of their careers will allow them to pursue innovative and transformational ideas uninhibited by the pressure of identifying their next grant.

 U.S. colleges and universities will be asked to nominate one applicant from their institution.
 Nominees will then submit applications and be selected by a committee of experts assembled by FFAR, with first awards to be issued in 2016.